 Choreographer in Residence

 After receiving his dance training at the Moscow Ballet School, Yuri Possokhov danced with the Bolshoi Ballet for ten years, working primarily with Ballet Master Yuri Grigorovich.
 During this decade, he was promoted through the ranks to principal dancer.
 In 1992, he joined the Royal Danish Ballet as a principal dancer, at the invitation of Ballet Master Frank Andersen.
-The following December, Possokhov was cast as Prince Desiré in Helgi Tomasson’s The Sleeping Beauty and after being invited to perform in San Francisco Ballet’s opening night gala, he moved West.
-In 1994, he joined San Francisco Ballet as a principal dancer.
+The following December, Possokhov was cast as Prince Desiré in Helgi Tomasson’s The Sleeping Beauty and after being invited to perform in SF Ballet’s opening night gala, he moved West.
+In 1994, he joined SF Ballet as a principal dancer.

 In 1999, Possokhov organized and performed in a Russian tour entitled “Ballet Beyond Borders.”
-Sixteen dancers from San Francisco Ballet performed on the tour, which traveled to cities throughout Russia.
+Sixteen dancers from SF Ballet performed on the tour, which traveled to cities throughout Russia.

-As a choreographer, Possokhov’s credits include Songs of Spain, choreographed in 1997 for former San Francisco Ballet Principal Dancer Muriel Maffre; A Duet for Two, created the same year for former San Francisco Ballet Principal Dancer Joanna Berman; and Impromptu Scriabin, for former San Francisco Ballet Soloist Felipe Diaz.
+As a choreographer, Possokhov’s credits include Songs of Spain, choreographed in 1997 for former SF Ballet Principal Dancer Muriel Maffre; A Duet for Two, created the same year for former SF Ballet Principal Dancer Joanna Berman; and Impromptu Scriabin, for former SF Ballet Soloist Felipe Diaz.
 In 2000 he completed a new work for a dancer at the Mariinsky Ballet, as well as 5 Mazurkas for the Marin Dance Theatre.

 Possokhov’s Study in Motion, set to the music of Alexander Scriabin, premiered on the Company’s 2004 Repertory Season, and was also performed on tour to London that same year and during the following season.
 Also in 2004, Possokhov’s Firebird premiered at Oregon Ballet Theatre to critical acclaim, and the following year, he created another work for the company, La Valse.
-For San Francisco Ballet’s 2005 Repertory Season, Possokhov created Reflections, set to the music of Felix Mendelssohn.
+For SF Ballet’s 2005 Repertory Season, Possokhov created Reflections, set to the music of Felix Mendelssohn.
 In February 2006, the Bolshoi Ballet premiered Possokhov’s Cinderella and it was subsequently performed by the company in London and Washington, D.C.
 In spring 2006, Possokhov created Ballet Mori, which marked San Francisco’s earthquake centennial, in collaboration with Maffre.
-Following his retirement as a principal dancer from the Company.
-Possokhov was named choreographer in residence in May 2006.
-His final engagement with the Company as a principal dancer was on tour to New York’s Lincoln Center Festival in summer 2006.

-In November 2006, Berman and San Francisco Ballet Principal Dancer Damian Smith premiered Possokhov’s Once More, set to the music of César Franck, for the New Century Chamber Orchestra Gala, presented at San Francisco’s Herbst Theatre.
-On Program 2 of the 2007 Repertory Season, Possokhov’s Firebird had its San Francisco Ballet premiere.
+In November 2006, Berman and SF Ballet Principal Dancer Damian Smith premiered Possokhov’s Once More, set to the music of César Franck, for the New Century Chamber Orchestra Gala, presented at San Francisco’s Herbst Theatre.
+On Program 2 of the 2007 Repertory Season, Possokhov’s Firebird had its SF Ballet premiere.
 In addition, Possokhov collaborated with Maffre on Bitter Tears, a new work presented on the 2007 Gala.
 In February 2008, The Georgia State Ballet gave the American premiere of Possokhov’s one-act work, Sagalobeli, which was performed on the company’s first-ever American tour.
 In 2008, the Georgia State Balelt gave the American premiere of his one-act work, Sagalobeli.
-In 2008, Possokhov’s Fusion premiered in 2008 as part of San Francisco Ballet’s 75th anniversary New Works Festival, and his latest work Diving into the Lilacs.
+In 2008, Possokhov’s Fusion premiered as part of SF Ballet’s 75th anniversary New Works Festival, and a year later, the Company premiered Diving into the Lilacs.
 During the 2010 Repertory Season, Possokhov’s Classical Symphony debuted to critical and audience acclaim.
 Recent work includes Bells for The Joffrey Ballet, which premiered in May 2011; a pas de deux entitled Talk to Her (hable con ella) for SF Ballet’s 2011 Opening Night Gala; RAkU, which premiered on Program 2 of the 2011 Repertory Season; and an all-new production of Don Quixote for The Joffrey Ballet in fall 2011.
 In 2012, SF Ballet premiered Possokhov’s Francesca da Rimini and a year later, the Company debuted his version of The Rite of Spring.
 His most recent ballet for SF Ballet, Swimmer, received audience and critical acclaim when it premiered during the 2015 Repertory Season.
 In July 2015, his full-length ballet A Hero of our Time, based on the Lermontov novel and set to music by Ilya Demutsky, debuted at the Bolshoi Ballet.